 Using scissors, cut along each of your marks – on both ends of your cardboard.
 This is creating the grooves for your twine and essentially your loom.
 Tape twine to one side of the cardboard and then wrap around the loom, until you reach the last groove.
 Tape down the other end and you are ready to start!

-Cutting roughly a yard of yarn, guide your yarn/needle through your loom using an over/under type pattern.
+Cut a piece of yarn about a foot long and guide your yarn/needle through your loom using an over/under type pattern.
 When you get to the end of the loom, simply pull your yarn taught and weaving your yarn back using the same over/under pattern.
-Don’t pull the yarn too tight or it will create a misshaped weaving.
+Be sure to gently pull, but not too tight or it will create a misshaped weaving.

 Once you have completed as many lines of yarn as you would like, cut your yarn off around 5″ past the loom.
 You will tie up all the loose ends at the end.